akshithareddy-123/FitPulse-Health-Anomaly-Detection-from-Fitness-Devices/Milestone3/report_summary.md

 ## Objective
 The objective of Milestone 3 is to detect, label, and visualize anomalies in fitness device data.
-This milestone focuses on identifying abnormal patterns in heart rate and sleep behavior using time-series forecasting, statistical thresholding, and visual analysis.
+This milestone focuses on identifying abnormal patterns in heart rate and sleep behavior using time-series forecasting, statistical thresholding, cluster-based insights, and visual analysis.

 ---